 Let’s look a few more homeopathic remedies worthy of consideration.

-Arsenicum album: This homeopathic remedy may be called for if morning sickness is accompanied by the following symptoms: Very great debility and exhaustion.
+Arsenicum album: This homeopathic remedy may be called for if morning sickness is accompanied by the following symptoms: Weakness and exhaustion.
 The mom- to-be is very pale – the skin a pasty white color.
 There is often bitterness in the mouth, particularly after eating or drinking – and there can even be a sensation as though a stone in the stomach.
 Cold water seems to lie in the stomach as though it is not being absorbed – and though she wants water – she cannot drink it.
 There is often vomiting of fluids as soon as she takes them.
 And nightly vomiting is common.